roadsidemultimedia/Docs/tutorials/font-awesome.md

 <div class="alert alert-info">
     <ul class="zmb">
             <li>All brand icons are trademarks of their respective owners.</li>
-            <li>The use of these trademarks does not indicate endorsement of the trademark holder by Font Awesome, nor vice versa.</li>
+            <li>The use of these trademarks does not indicate endorsement of the trademark holder by Font Awesome, PageLines, nor vice versa.</li>
       </ul>
 </div>